gvwilson/thirdbit/_posts/2006/2006-11-01-drproject-internals-tickets.md

 The second key design point that our abbreviated requirements list brings out is that there are three types of fields in tickets:
 <ul>
   <li>free-form text fields, like the summary and body;</li>
   <li>those with other "obvious" types, like the creation and modification dates; and</li>
   <li>enumerated fields, like priority and owner.</li>
 </ul>
 Fields of the first kind are obviously stored as text.
 Fields of the second kind are easy too: dates are stored as dates [2], integers as integers, and so on.
 But what about enumerated values?
-Suppose we want to be able to mark tickets as high, medium, and low priority---should we use strings?
+Suppose we want to be able to mark tickets as high, medium, and low priority—should we use strings?
 If we did, we'd have to tell users what strings were allowed, and check that they only typed in values we were willing to accept.
 Or we could put a table of strings in our CGI program, so that the UI could display them in a dropdown...but then anyone who wanted to add new priority values would have to edit the code.

 The best answer is to store a table of acceptable values that the CGI can read, display, and validate against.
 Our options are:
 <ul>
   <li>A <em>configuration file</em>: easy for the administrator to edit, but yet another thing that has to be in the right place, and formatted the right way, for the system to work.
 We'd also have to write yet another function to read and validate the values.</li>
   <li>A <em>database table</em>: not as easy to edit (although a command-line database prompt isn't much different from a simple editor), but we can grab the values with the same SQL queries we're using to fetch everything else we need to know about tickets.</li>
 </ul>
 DrProject uses a database table with two columns, both text.
 The first stores the type of the enumeration, such as "TICKET_PRIORITY"; the second stores the actual values, such as "high", "medium", and "low".
 This means that we can put other enumerations (such as ticket states) in the same table, rather than needing a separate table per enumeration.